ludei/cocoonjs-plugins/README.md

 Visit [http://doc.ludei.com/3.0.0/](http://doc.ludei.com/3.0.0/) where you'll find detailed documentation for all of the CocoonJS javascript plugins.

-The latest version of these plugins can be found inside the build/ folder.
+You can find the final, minified files in the **"build/"** directory.

 Here is a list of the most common APIs you'd be interested in: